GarmentCodeData: A Dataset of 3D Made-to-Measure Garments With Sewing Patterns: Discussion and limitations

 \textbf{Ethical considerations.\ } While CAESAR~\cite{robinette2002caesar} is one of the best collections of 3D human body shape data, which is of good quality and responsibly collected, it mainly covers the body shapes of healthy European and North American adults, hence the statistical body model is biased towards these body shapes and would have trouble representing geographic variations in body sizes, people with disabilities, teens and children, transferring this bias into the 3D garment samples.
 Due to the price point on the full dataset, we only use the European subset of CAESAR, which further worsens the problem.
 The unavailability of open, unbiased 3D human datasets is a critical issue that propagates biases into many downstream applications.

-Our work required a sizable amount of computational power to generate large enough amounts of data and run experiments.
-However, the server infrastructure we use is carbon neutral, and is running fully on renewable energy [reference omitted for anonymity], which minimizes the climate impact of this work.
+Our work required a sizable amount of computational power to generate the data.
+However, the server infrastructure we use is carbon neutral, and is running fully on renewable energy~\cite{cscs_sustainability}, which minimizes the climate impact of this work.